 “Gender non-conforming” – the exact same thing with a different name.

-“Tri-gender – shifts between three genders, which could include male, female and genderless or be another combination”.
-So basically gender fluid (those who contain multitudes).
+“Tri-gender – shifts between three genders, which could include male, female and gender-less or be another combination”.
+So basically gender fluid.

 “All genders – someone who identifies as all possible gender options”.
 A label which teaches us that either gender doesn’t really exist or this person has so many identities they are worth studying.
 Anyway, gender fluid would cover this one as well.